MSD - FAQ

-- For all students: Master's thesis module.
-The details of the master's thesis (e.g. topic, reviewer, etc.) are fixed in the learning contract (fact sheet on master's graduation and template of the LC are available as downloads, see here);
+- All students: Master's Thesis module.
+The details of the master's thesis (topic, reviewer(s), duration) are fixed in the learning contract (fact sheet on master's graduation and template of this LC are available as downloads, see here);

 This document contains information about the courses within the different modules: Title, lecturer, course format, credit points, semester frequency, sometimes also about the participation requirements, the possibility of recognition and if they are mandatory or not.
-The medium-term syllabus is updated and uploaded every semester on the MSD website and available as download (MSD 2017 / MSD 2010).
+The medium-term syllabus is updated and uploaded every semester on the MSD website and available as download (MSD 2017).

-My Online Account MOnA is the application which allows students to register for courses.
-MOnA is also the tool where you can get insight to your credit points account, to the academic progress summary and to the module allocation.
-Finally, you can export your timetable and adjust your personal data.
+My Online Account MOnA is the application which allows students to register for the upcoming semester and the courses.
+MOnA is also the tool where you can get insight to your credit points account, to the academic progress summary, create a learning contract, export your timetable, adjust your personal data; etc.

-Before applying, please discuss questions concerning the recognition of credit points with the representatives of MSD: with Patricia Holm (natural scienes; Paul Burger (social sciences); Frank Krysiak (economics); Camelia Chebbi (for general questions).
+Before applying, please clarify questions concerning the recognition of credit points with the representatives of MSD: with Patricia Holm (natural scienes); Paul Burger (social sciences); Frank Krysiak (economics); Camelia Chebbi (for general questions).

 Please store ALL confirmations, official letters (incl. admission letter), emails, learning agreements and contracts, as well as transcript of records until the end of your studies.